benbrignell/principles.design/_guide/02-what-are-design-principles.md

 ---

-Design Principles are a set of considerations that form the basis of any good product.
+Design Principles are a set of considerations that help inform decisions.
+There are two types. _Universal_ and _Specific_.

+## Universal Design Principles

+Universal principles tend to be be longer and verbose.
+They cover broad concepts such as "The Principles of UX" or the "Principles of Design".

+## Specific Design Principles

+Specific design principles are used to help decision-making with teams on projects/products.
+Specific design principles are unique to a project, product or team.
+For example "Examples".

 Inform decisions.
 Help.

+## Format

-**A design principle is comprised of a title or short phrase.**
+Typically design principles are comprised of two things.

+### A title or short phrase
 Example "Conversational" or "Create a conversational environment".

-**A brief paragraph or summary describing the motives and objectives behind the principle. ** Example "Blah blah"
+### A brief paragraph or summary describing the motives and objectives behind the principle

-## What makes good design principles?

-The key to good design principles are that they are clear, actionable and memorable.
-They're designed to promote discussion and help with decision making.
-3-5 principles is the ideal limit.
-Any more than that may result in them not being fully understood or remembered.

-Here are some examples

-{{ inc featured tiles }}
+Example "Blah blah"